jdrumgoole/pymongo-transactions/README.md

                         PYTHON_TXNS_EXAMPLE.seats_collection]
 </pre>

-We need to watch each collection so in each window start the watcher.
+We need to watch each collection so in two separate terminal windows start the watcher.

 Window 1:
 <pre>